 You can also travel by public train or bus.
 This option will work out a little cheaper, but might take a little longer as you are relying on public transport.

-Entry to the Salt Mines Krakow (Wieliczka) is what takes up the majority of the cost.
+Entry to the Krakow Salt Mine at Wieliczka is what takes up the majority of the cost.
 Individual entry with a tour in English costs 93zl.
 It gets very busy in summer.
-It is advised to book in advance either through an organised tour as mentioned above, or through the Salt Mines Krakow website if travelling individually.
+It is advised to book in advance either through an organised tour as mentioned above or through the Krakow Salt mines website if travelling individually.

 Train to Krakow Salt Mines